Decentralized Voltage Control of AC Microgrids with Constant Power Loads using Control Barrier Functions: Stability of the Cascaded System

 \section{Stability of the Cascaded System}

-By collecting the results of the previous sections, the original system dynamics in (\ref{eq:True_System_Model_static}) are now represented by the equivalent system model described by (\ref{eq:Error_Model}) and (\ref{eq:Nominal_Model_Shifted}).
-The new cascaded structure describes the true voltage trajectory $v(t)$ as a summation of the respective error and nominal trajectories, \ie $v(t) = e(t) + z(t)$.
-The former was transformed in a shifted form to allow us to bound the nominal subsystem within a positive invariant set with strictly positive elements.
-Ultimately, the network voltage trajectories are given by

-The only remaining requirement is combining the theoretic results of the previous sections to guarantee asymptotic stability of the cascaded dynamics with solutions described by the right-hand side of (\ref{eq:sum_trajectories}).
+By collecting the results of the previous sections, the original system dynamics in (\ref{eq:True_System_Model_static}) are now represented by the equivalent system model described by (\ref{eq:Error_Model}), (\ref{eq:Nominal_Model_Shifted}), (\ref{eq:nominal_control_law}), (\ref{eq:nominal_control_law_sigma}).
+The new cascaded structure describes the true voltage trajectory $v(t)$ as a summation of the respective error and nominal trajectories, \ie $v(t) = e(t) + z(t) = e(t) + \tilde{z}(t) + z^o$.
+The last requirement is combining the theoretic results of the previous sections to guarantee asymptotic stability of the cascaded dynamics.
 Due to the presence of the non-constant load demand, it is required to describe the stability properties with respect to an equilibrium \textit{set} rather than an equilibrium \textit{point}.
 To this end, we define an equilibrium set for the cascaded network dynamics $\Omega \subseteq \mbb{R}^{6n}$ given by